 Hair loss can be a painful topic, but knowledge is power.
 Learning more about the different types of hair loss can help you better understand your personal situation and effective ways to approach it.

 Alopecia areata is a condition that affects almost 7 million Americans and impacts people of all ages and ethnicities.
 It’s also a condition that can be quite different for each person that has it.
-But it's not the only type of hair loss.

 What Is Alopecia Areata, Exactly?